emirhaninan/euftp-script/README.md

 ⚠️ **WARNING**:
 - "dash" might not be compatible with your current version.
 Try downgrading it to 1.2.0 or else.
+You can also remove the debug statement from the dashboard file.
 - Python 3.12.5 will work best due to dependencies